As Congress and President Trump recently found out, health care policy is difficult to understand, and next-to-impossible to change.

 Inform and Educate

 Here at The Olson Group, our mission is to inform, educate, and empower employees to make the best benefits decisions for themselves and their families.

 There is a reason we use the words inform and educate.
 Knowledge, as they say, is power.
-And yet, too many times health care consumers don’t have all the information to make the best decisions for themselves.
+And yet, too many times healthcare consumers don’t have all the necessary information to make the best decisions for themselves.

 Your company needs to invest in a complete employee education.
 Educate and inform your staff through instruments such as telehealth, price comparison tools, and service comparison information.

 All of these tools let your employees be better health care consumers and get the most out of their health insurance.

 Preventive care has had an increased emphasis under the ACA.
 Insurance plans have to cover recommended preventive services without any patient cost-sharing.

 According to a 2015 article from The Kauffman Foundation, research has shown that evidence-based preventive services can save lives and improve health.

 This research has demonstrated that through identifying illnesses earlier, managing them more effectively, and treating them earlier, preventive care can really help your employees.

 One of the factors affecting health care is spending volatility.
 Preventive care is a good way to avoid some of the unpredictability associated with health care spending.